P

 Before you buy or adopt a Pitador, it is imperative to know what works for them and what doesn’t.
 Since they require a lot of attention, you need to decide if they are compatible with your existing lifestyle.
 Here are a few pros and cons of owning a Pitador:

-Loyal: They are loyal in nature and would love you and your family unconditionally!Co-Dependent: They need a lot of love and attention.
+Loyal: They are loyal in nature and would love you and your family unconditionally.Co-Dependent: They need a lot of love and attention.
 Therefore, if you and your family are busy and are often gone from home, this dog might not be the right choice.

 Patient: If you need a dog that is not very restless, this might be it.
-These dogs are patient and wouldn’t be too much trouble.Require early socialization: Whale these dogs can bond well, you would need to introduce them to a social circle early on in life to establish that habit.
+These dogs are patient and wouldn’t be too much trouble.Require early socialization: While these dogs can bond well, you would need to introduce them to a social circle early on in life to establish that habit.

 black Pitador laying on the beach